-The audit, social and ethics and the risk and technology committee functions are carried out at the holding company, Transaction Capital Limited.
+The audit, social, ethics and sustainability, and the risk and technology committee functions are carried out at the holding company, Transaction Capital Limited.

-The board has concluded that these committees fulfilled its responsibilities for the year under review in compliance with its terms of reference and statutory requirements as well as paragraph 7.3(e) of the JSE debt listing requirements.
+The board has concluded that these committees fulfilled its responsibilities for the year under review in compliance with its terms of reference and statutory requirements.